The New Plan for Immigration 2021

 Many of our members have experienced devastating miscarriages of justice that kept them in limbo for years.
 The New Plan for Immigration threatens to make things a great deal worse.
 It fudges basic principles of decency and law at a time when the inhumane treatment of asylum seekers (shamefully tolerated by the government in the name of deterrence) is at a peak.
 (See https://www.cottontreetrust.org.uk/blog/an-apology; https://www.cottontreetrust.org.uk/blog/good-morning-ms-patel)

-We would like to offer Priti Patel a work placement at the Cotton Tree.
-We’d like to draw a fine cord of humanity around our asylum seekers and one of the most powerful second-generation immigrants in the UK.
+Priti Patel, here’s a proposal.
+Please join us for a few weeks at the Cotton Tree.
+We can offer you a work placement, and you might find it revelatory.
+We’d like to draw a fine cord of humanity around our asylum seekers and you, one of the most powerful second-generation immigrants in the UK.
 On such encounters, true justice may be built.